 I don’t think Disney is having problems filling rooms or getting Guests into the park so I don’t think they will do anything financially drastic to get more people to come to Disney World.
 It is a bit of a blow though knowing you are paying the same (or more) amount of money for less experience.

-Yes, masks can be downright miserable in the Florida heat.
-Yes, we absolutely miss our fireworks and FastPasses.
-However, beyond a few major items, the Guest experience is very much the same as it was before.
+Beyond a few major items, the Guest experience is very much the same as it was before.
 I’ve always argued that Disney Magic is still at Disney World.
 However, each person must decide for themselves if the changes are enough to continue visiting Disney World.

 I have not exhausted every possible way the Guest experience has changed in this article.
 There are many others I simply don’t have time to touch on.
 For me, the Magical Express situation, lack of FastPasses, and the suspension of many entertainment options are what have changed my opinion of the Guest experience.